Public Health

 In this guide, primary care physicians and their care teams will learn how to include the following best practices into their processes and procedures to treat patients with psychotropic medications, when needed.

-1. Align and train teams to address and implement psychopharmacology appropriately.
+1. Align and train teams to address and implement psychopharmacology if deemed a clinically and age-appropriate form of treatment.

 3. Implement a treatment plan.
-Primary care providers should collaborate with behavioral health specialists and psychiatric consultant to deciding upon psychiatric medication and set expectations with patients.
+Primary care providers should collaborate with behavioral health clinicians and psychiatric consultants to decide upon psychiatric medication and set expectations with patients.

-4. Understanding financial considerations of how to code and bill for psychopharmacological treatments, including awareness of specific CPT (Current Procedural Terminology) codes, will help ensure the sustainability of behavioral health integration (BHI) efforts.
+4. Understanding financial considerations of how to code and bill for psychopharmacological treatments, including awareness of specific Current Procedural Terminology (CPT®) codes, will help ensure the sustainability of behavioral health integration (BHI) efforts.

 5. Gain access to resources such as checklists, training programs, customizable letters and assessment tools.

-Download the AMA's "Psychopharmacology How-To Guide" (PDF) to learn more about when and how your practice or system should prescribe psychotropic medications.
+Download the AMA's "Psychopharmacology How-To Guide" (PDF) to learn more about when and how your practice or system should prescribe psychotropic medications if deemed medically necessary.

 With an increased number of people reporting worsening mental health in recent years, it is imperative that people are aware of the 988 Suicide & Crisis Lifeline (formerly known as the National Suicide Prevention Lifeline) telephone program.